deadlyvipers/dojo_rules/introduction.md

 On my way to becoming a GitHub Master
-My favourite path on codeschool is GIT of course)
+My favourite path on codeschool is iOS!